Elon Musk exercises Tesla options, sells US$1.1b in shares to cover taxes

 Tesla Chief Executive Elon Musk sold about US$1.1 billion worth of shares to cover tax obligations on options exercise, the billionaire reported in filings on Wednesday (Nov 10).

-Musk exercised options to acquire nearly 2.2 million shares of Tesla and then sold about 934,000 shares - about 0.5 per cent of his Tesla holdings.
-After the transactions, Musk still owns about 170 million Tesla shares.
+Musk exercised options to acquire more than 2.1 million shares of Tesla and then sold about 934,000 shares - about 0.5 per cent of his Tesla holdings.
+After the transactions, Musk owns about 170 million Tesla shares.

+On Saturday Musk polled Twitter users about selling 10 per cent of his stake, setting off worries that such a sale could hurt Tesla's share price.
+In Wednesday's trading session Tesla recovered 4.3 per cent to US$1,067.95.

 The move gives Musk cash to pay for the tax bill associated with the exercising of the options, given that his wealth, pegged by Forbes at US$281.6 billion, is tied to his stake in Tesla.
 It also spares him the capital gains tax bill that he would have had to pay had he sold the shares without coupling their divestment with the exercising of the options.